Join the Adventure

 Docs gone wild

-At the heart of the Wilderness Medicine Conference is David Brendle, DO.
-Brendle is a family medicine physician at AppFamily Medicine and the Associate Program Director of the MAHEC Boone Rural Family Medicine Residency (FMR) Program.
-“Enjoying the outdoors through trail running, mountain biking, hiking, and skiing has always fed my soul,” says Brendle.
-“After becoming a physician, I felt a responsibility to gain knowledge specific to medical care in austere environments.
-Over the years I have actively sought out training specific to wilderness medicine through the Wilderness Medicine Society.”
+“Spending time outside through trail running, mountain biking, hiking, and skiing has always fed my soul,” says Dr. Brendle.
+“After becoming a physician, I felt a responsibility to gain training specific to providing medical care in austere environments.”
+Over the years, he has actively pursued wilderness medicine education through the Wilderness Medical Society.